JoeMei0603/EST-Exercise1/Exercise_2/LongestIncreasingSubsequence/Documentation.md

 to recognize that this particular assert statement does not affect the overall robustness or behavior of the code at all.

 ### Task 4: Property-Based Testing
+Property-based testing involves verifying that certain properties hold true for a given piece of code across a wide range of inputs.
+For the "Longest Increasing Subsequence" problem, we can identify 3 properties that should hold true for any inputs:

+- **Length Property:** The length of the longest increasing subsequence should never be negative.
+It should represent a valid length of a subsequence (a non-negative integer).
+- **Subsequence Property:** A subsequence is a sequence that can be derived from an array by deleting some or no elements without changing the order of the remaining elements.
+This property ensures that the longest increasing subsequence is indeed a valid subsequence of the original array.
+- **Increasing Property:** The elements within the longest increasing subsequence should strictly increase.
+This property ensures that the subsequence is actually increasing and not just a sequence of equal elements.